-As the Christian world gears up for Christmas, the wonderful prophecy of Isaiah 9:6 “Unto us a son is born”, will come into focus once again.
+As the Christian world celebrates Christmas, the wonderful prophecy of Isaiah 9:6 “Unto us a son is born”, comes into focus once again.
 But perhaps less familiar to many is the treasure just two verses before it, in 9:4:

 “For the yoke of his burden, and the staff for his shoulder, the rod of his oppressor, you have broken as on the day of Midian.”